-Nothing sets the mood for a relaxing soak in the bath or a calming rainy evening like the warm glow and comforting scent of a candle.
+Nothing sets the mood for a relaxing soak in the bath, or just chilling on a calm rainy evening, like the warm glow and comforting scent of a candle.

-There’s something primitively healing about a little fire and a natural aroma.
+And there’s something primitively healing about fire and natural aromas.

 But have you ever lit a candle and noticed all the black soot pouring into the air?
 Commercial store-bought candles tend to be made with potentially harmful paraffin wax and synthetic wicks.

-If you’re even a little bit crafty, you can skip the toxic chemicals in pre-made candles by learning how to make candles with essential oils.
-By opting for natural ingredients, you can get double the therapeutic benefit of a scented candle by using aromatherapy with pure essential oils.
+If you’re even a little bit crafty, you can avoid the toxic chemicals in pre-made candles by learning how to make your own candles with essential oils and cotton wicks.
+By opting for natural ingredients, aromatherapy with pure essential oils can provide double the therapeutic benefit of a scented candle.

 Best of all?
 Candle making is remarkably easy to do.
-We’ll walk you through this easy DIY process so you can enjoy your very own essential oil candles with complete peace of mind.
+This tutorial will walk you through the process so you can enjoy your very own DIY essential oil candles with complete peace of mind.

 Soy Wax or Beeswax?
 How to Select the Right Wax

-While paraffin wax has been the candle wax of choice since the late 19th century, we now know that the costs outweigh the benefits.
+While paraffin wax has been the candle wax of choice since the late 19th century, we now know that its costs outweigh its benefits.

-In case you didn’t know, paraffin is a byproduct of petroleum, which in turn is a byproduct of the oil industry.
+In case you didn’t know, paraffin is a byproduct of petroleum, which in turn is produced by the oil industry.
 Straight out of the gate, it’s not a sustainable option for our DIY candle making process.

 On top of that, a 2009 study showed that paraffin wax emits many of the same chemicals as diesel exhaust.
 The substance also creates more harmful soot than other wax options.
 Because soot is a fine powder, it can get into your lungs and cause irritation and allergic reactions.

-Lastly, paraffin candles often contain synthetic dyes and fragrances.
-Dyes and fragrances are usually made of hundreds of chemicals, many of which are phthalates.
+Lastly, paraffin candles often contain synthetic fragrances and dyes.
+Those dyes and fragrance oils are usually made of hundreds of chemicals, many of which are phthalates.
 These ingredients are known hormone-disruptors.
 Let’s avoid inhaling those!

-Perhaps the two most popular options for homemade candles today are soy wax and beeswax.
+Perhaps the two most popular natural wax options for homemade candles are soy wax and beeswax.
 Let’s take a look at the pros and cons of each.

-Both soy wax and beeswax are great options in terms of candle-making power.
+Both soy wax candles and beeswax candles are great options.
 Both of these non-toxic waxes burn slowly and last a long time.
-However, because beeswax is significantly denser than soy wax, it lasts longer.
+However, because beeswax is significantly denser than soy wax, it lasts even longer.

-Neither wax is known for throwing scent well, which means you’ll have to use a lot of essential oils to get the aromatherapeutic effect you desire (we’ll get to that below).
+Neither wax has an impressive scent throw, which means you’ll have to use a lot of essential oil to get the aromatherapeutic effect you desire (we’ll get to that below).
 But beeswax on its own has a mild honey scent that is soothing and pleasant.

 Lastly, you should consider the type of light you want in a candle.
 Soy wax emits a cool blue tone, while beeswax produces a warm yellow tone.
 Beeswax also emits more light.